FREQUENTLY ASKED QUESTIONS

 Do I need a script from my physician to see a PT at Pelvio?

-Not necessarily, but you should probably just get one.
-At Pelvio, most of our physical therapists have their Direct Access Licenses.
-In the state of Pennsylvania, a Direct Access PT can see a patient without a script from a physician for 30 days.
-Because we will need one after 30 days anyway, you can ask your physician for a script, but we can always reach out to your provider to obtain one for you!
+Yes, but not initially.
+In the state of Pennsylvania, in order to practice physical therapy, a physical therapist must have a script from a physician, unless the PT has a special license called Direct Access.
+At Pelvio, most of our physical therapists have their Direct Access Licenses, which means they can see a patient without a script from a physician for 30 days.
+But, we will need a script after 30 days.
+You can ask your physician for a script or we can always reach out to your provider to obtain one for you!

 How is Pelvic Floor Physical Therapy different than "regular" Physical Therapy?